Mt. Teapot, Mt Banping and Mt. Canguanliao with Panoramic Views of Mountain and Ocean. A Bonus Hike to Mt. Nanzilin

 GPS coordinates from the easy side of trailhead: 25.09627, 121.866867

 After exiting Mt.
 Teapot, I continued the trail.
-The following trail was on the ridgeline.
-It can be very hot to hike especially after you climb up Mt.
-Banping ridge because there is no shade, and you are exposed under the sun.
+The next trail was on the ridgeline.
+It can be scorching to hike, especially after you climb up Mt.
+Banping ridge, because there is no shade, and you are exposed to the sun.

 A Detour to A Tableland and the Chimneys Ridges But Not Recommended

-I took this trail twice and it was so slippery and steep.
+I took this trail twice, and it was so slippery and steep.
 From this photo, you can see where we descended, where Gold Tableland was.
-You can see it’s a huge descending if you take this entrance to Gold Tableland.
+You can see a vast descent if you enter Gold Tableland.

 This trail can also take you to hike the old chimneys left from the old mines.
-But I don’t encourage people to hike there, because there have been accidents like hikers falling off the edge of the chimneys.
+I urge people to refrain from taking this one because there have been accidents like hikers falling off the edge of the chimneys.
 Those chimneys are old and fragile, too.

-If you visit Gold Museum, you will get some ideas about mines in Jinguashih and Jiufeng areas, or you can check out Foreigners in Taiwan’s post to know more about the history of the mining in Taiwan.
+If you visit Gold Museum, you will get some ideas about mines in Jinguashih and Jiufen areas, or you can check out Foreigners in Taiwan's post to learn more about the history of mining in Taiwan.

 When I looked back at where I came from, I could see Gold Tableland and Mt.
 Nanzilin Southeast Peak from the ridge.

-Not to mention the whole view of Rueifang area.
+not to mention the whole view of the Ruifang area.

 The trail terrain on the ridge to Mt.
-Banping was more of a dirt trail, and steeper.
-You'll have to climb a little bit on some sections, but not too difficult.
+Banping was more of a dirt trail and steeper.
+You'll have to climb on some sections, but not too difficult.

-Exciting Rock Ridgeline Hike and the Notorious Stegosaurus Ridge Hike
+Exciting Rock Ridgeline and the Notorious Stegosaurus Ridge

-After a while, I reached the end of the ridgeline trail and had to climb up the rock.
-There were many small spaces carved by hikers to help you find your footing.
+After a while, I reached the end of the ridge trail and had to climb the rock.
+Hikers carved many small spaces to help you find your footing.

 When I reached the top of the rock, the view of Mt.
 Keelung and Mt.
-Teapot looked amazing through the opening.
+Teapot looked terrific through the opening.

-This was also a fork to two different trails, the one toward the south was to Mt.
-Banping, and the other was to the notorious Jianlong Ridge or Stegosaurus Ridge 劍龍稜 .
-Pease note that usually, people don’t get to Stegosaurus Ridge from the top.
+This was also a junction to two different trails, the one toward the south was to Mt.
+Banping, and the other was to the notorious Jianlong Ridge or Stegosaurus Ridge 劍龍稜 (video).
+Please note that usually, people don't get to Stegosaurus Ridge from the top.
 It's better to climb up to this ridge from the entrance of Mt.
 Nanzilin, and I'll explain this later.

 Different Weathers, Different Amazing Views

-As a person who has a decent fear of height, I never considered climbing Stegosaurus Ridge, and I didn’t plan to do it at that moment, either.
-But I was curious about what it looked like if I could just take a look at it from the above.
+As a person with a decent fear of heights, I never considered climbing Stegosaurus Ridge, and I certainly didn't plan to do it at that moment, either.
+But I was curious about what it looked like and if I could look at it from the above.
 So, I plucked up my courage to move myself a few meters toward the ridgeline.

 When I visited Mt.
-Banping in December 2019, I was very lucky to have a sunny weather.
+Banping in December 2019, I was fortunate to have sunny weather.
 But it was gloomy when I hiked again in February 2021.
 However, the weather forecast said it would turn sunny around noon, and I was hoping it would be true.
-By the time I got to the ridgeline of Mt.
-Banping, it was around 11 am and things started to look good.
+When I got to the ridge of Mt.
+Banping, it was around 11 am, and things started to look good.

-Suddenly, I realized that this would be a great opportunity to try out time-lapse videos, and I scrambled to get my selfie stick/tripod ready.
+Suddenly, I realized this would be an excellent opportunity to try out time-lapse videos, and I scrambled to get my selfie stick/tripod ready.
 It took me several trials and errors to finally get a decent video.

 Mt.
 Banping Might Be the Easiest If You Take Another Trailhead

-The rest of the trail was easy to hike and there were wooden steps that led to the trailhead and connected to the road.
-I think this might be the easiest section among my loop hike if you take this one to Mt.
+The rest of the trail was easy to hike, and plank steps led to the junction and connected to the road.
+This might be the most accessible section of my loop hike if you take this one to Mt.
 Banping.

-But if you choose to continue the hike, you will get to the entrance of Mt.
+But if you continue the hike, you will get to the entrance of Mt.
 Canguanliao right after Mt.
 Banping.

-Whether you hike fast or take your time to enjoy the spectacular views on Mt.
+Whether you hike fast or take your time to enjoy the spectacular views of Mt.
 Banping, it will be around time for lunch after you get to the entrance of Mt.
 Canguanliao.

 The entrance to Mt.
-Canguanliao is right next to the one of Mt.
-Banping, but for some unknown reason I didn’t find it during my first solo try.
+Canguanliao is next to the one to Mt.
+Banping, but I didn't find it during my first solo try for some unknown reason.

-Some parts of this trail are rugged, and you have to climb up some rock slopes, but still manageable.
+Some parts of this trail are rugged, and you have to climb some rock slopes, which are still manageable.

 It took me around 25 minutes to reach the peak of Mt.
 Canguanliao.
 On the way to the peak, I used an app called PeakFinder, and I was delighted to find out that I could see as far as Mt.
-Xue Main Peak 雪山主峰, 3,886 meters (12,749 feet) and Mt.
+Xue Main Peak 雪山主峰 or Snow Mountain, 3,886 meters (12,749 feet) and Mt.
 Nanhu 南湖大山, 3,742 meters (12,277 feet), which were 90 km (55.9 miles) away from Mt.
 Canguanliao.

 There was a Class 1 Triangulation Stone on the peak, and the panoramic views of mountains and sea were stunning.
-I almost forgot it was cloudy when I arrived in Rueifang on that morning.
+I almost forgot it was cloudy when I arrived in Ruifang that morning.

 I Got the Peak to Myself

-I can’t remember how many times I've been to Mt.
-Canguanliao peak, but I can remember I was very lucky to have a gorgeous weather when I was on the top.
-When you are on the top, you get to see the whole view of Rueifang: Shenao Bay 深澳灣, Mt.
+I can't remember how many times I've been to Mt.
+Canguanliao peak, but I remember I was fortunate to have gorgeous weather when I was on the top.
+So when you are on the top, you get to see the whole view of Ruifang: Shen'ao Bay 深澳灣, Mt.
 Keelung Main Peak and its East Peak, Mt.
 Banping, Mt.
-Cao 草山, Fulong Beach 福隆海水浴場, etc., the whole 360-degree view.
+Cao 草山, Fulong Beach 福隆海水浴場, etc., the full 360-degree view.

 Usually, this place was packed with hikers taking all kinds of photos.
-Lucky for me, I was able to go on the weekdays on my both trips.
+Lucky for me, I could go on the weekdays on both trips.
 It still took me a while to be left alone by other hikers.
-I sat there, quietly, absorbing the surroundings by myself.
+I sat there quietly, immersing myself in the surroundings.

 Finally, when it was time to leave, I reluctantly pulled myself away from the spectacular views.
-You can take the same way back and connect to the road or take the other direction to the northwest like what I did.
+You can take the same way back and connect to the road or take the other direction to the northwest as I did.

-The following train terrain was rugged as well, and it could be slippery sometimes.
+The following train terrain was rugged and steep, and it could be slippery sometimes.
 There were ropes on the trails to help you descend.
 Always proceed with caution.

-When the views opened up, there were paddy-field like layers on the hills.
-Those were left by the mining industry in the old days.
+When the views opened up, there were paddy-field-like layers on the hills.
+The mining industry left those in the old days.

 A Historical Site and Also Movie Scenes

-One thing worth to mention is some scenes of Martin Scorsese’s historical drama, Silence, were shot here.
+One thing worth mentioning is some scenes of Martin Scorsese's historical drama, "Silence,", was shot here.

 When I got out of the bushes and reached the grass slope, I could see Ganzidian Ruins 柑仔店, the ruins of the old grocery store, from the trail.

 When you reach Ganzidian Ruins, you also have two options.
 The first one is getting back to Quanji Temple or Gold Museum.
 The second one is taking Canguanliao Old Trail.
-I took Canguanliao Old Trail before, and you can check out Taiwan Trails and Tales for the details about this wonderful trail that is full of history.
+I have taken Canguanliao Old Trail before, and you can check out Taiwan Trails and Tales for the details about this beautiful trail full of history.

 Mt.
-Nanzilin: A Short and Sweet Hike to See All Mentioned Above and the Scary Stegosaurus Ridge Nearby
+Nanzilin: A Short and Sweet Hike to See Mountains Mentioned Above and the Scary Stegosaurus Ridge Nearby

 After finishing Mt.
 Canguanliao, you can either take a bus or walk to the entrance of Mt.
 Keelung Main Peak if you still want to enjoy the trails.